Reporting and Responding to Complaints of Discrimination, Harassment, and Related Misconduct Involving a Student as the Responding Party Procedures

 • the scope of the alleged conduct, including information suggesting a pattern, ongoing behavior, or conduct alleged to have impacted multiple individuals;

-• the availability of evidence to assist a Decision-maker in determining whether Prohibited Conduct occurred; and
+• the availability of evidence to assist a Decision-Maker in determining whether Prohibited Conduct occurred; and

 • whether the University could end the alleged Prohibited Conduct and prevent its recurrence without initiating a Formal Determination.

-Where possible based on the facts and circumstances, the EOC will take action consistent with the Reporting Party’s expressed preference for manner of resolution.
+Where possible based on the facts and circumstances, the UCO will take action consistent with the Reporting Party’s expressed preference for manner of resolution.
 However, in some circumstances, after considering the factors above, the University may determine that it must move forward to investigate reports in which there appears to be a threat to an individual or to the University as a whole.
 The University’s ability to fully investigate and respond to a report may be limited or impossible if the Reporting Party requests that their name not be disclosed to the Responding Party or declines to participate in an investigation.

 If the Responding Party is no longer a student at the time of the report, or if the conduct does not meet the jurisdictional requirements as outlined in the Policy, the University may not be able to fully investigate or take disciplinary action against the Responding Party.